 This fun gift idea is made extra special with free printables!
 A Cozy Movie Night Bucket is a perfect gift that can be customized with fun candy and treats!

-Good morning!
-Here we are!
-The last day in the “12 Days of a Handmade Holiday” series!
+Hello!
+Here we are on the last day in my “12 Days of Holiday Crafts” series!
 I hope you have enjoyed it and hopefully have been inspired by some of the projects!
 I had a lot of fun doing them and finding new ways to DIY Christmas gifts and decorations.
 Today I have a great gift idea that can easily still be created by Christmas – a Cozy Movie Night Gift Bucket!

 My movie bucket is all about a cozy night in.
 Perfect for the cold winter months ahead of us.
 This bucket is stocked full of snacks and treats, perfect for a cozy night on the couch with a great movie.
-Below is a list of what I included in my bucket along with some great printables!
-I’ll be back Monday with one last post before the holidays!!
+Below is a list of what I included in my bucket along with some great printables you can use to decorate it!

 To create the Cozy Movie Night Gift Bucket, you need to start with a tin bucket or similar shaped bucket or basket.
 What you decide to put into it is completely up to you!
 The items I used were purchased from Target and a local grocery store!
 The tin bucket came from Joann Fabrics.